Belengasset/Kaggle_competition_Diamonds_BG/README.md

 Then, we fit the model with `.fit` and then with `.predict` we apply it to the test and the train to predict the response variable, in our case the diamond price.

     d.
 KNeighbors
 The method we apply is the **KNeighborsRegressor**.
 It memorizes the training data and uses it to make predictions on new data.
 The prediction for a new input sample is obtained by finding the k closest samples in the training data, where k is a hyperparameter that needs to be specified.
-We've applied k=2 eighbors.
+We've applied k=2 neighbors.
 The predicted output for the new input is then obtained by taking the average or weighted average of the output values of the 2 closest samples.

 The choice of the number of neighbors k is crucial in KNeighborsRegressor.
 A smaller k value can lead to a more flexible model that fits the training data more closely, but may be sensitive to noise and outliers.
 A larger k value can lead to a smoother and more stable model, but may sacrifice some of the accuracy and flexibility.